Thursday, June 27, 2013

 Review

-It is to name a few of the things that this film explores.
+These are just a few of the things that this film explores.
 That's why director Robert Zemeckis was trying to make Forrest a memorable American character for an unforgettable picture.
 And it meets my expectations.
 This film has famous, well-written lines like the almost nonsensical and honoured first quote, "Life is like a box of chocolates."
 The innovative CGI effects are impressive.
 For example, the scene where Forrest meets JFK is entirely computer-generated.
 Tom Hanks is a fabulous actor who delivers a remarkable performance as the titular character.

 This film has seemingly taken ideas from other films, such as Being There and Born on the Fourth of July.
 I don't consider FORREST GUMP the greatest masterpiece some moviegoers have labelled.
 It has been a worthy film.
 Either see it on Blu-ray/DVD or simultaneously watch it on the television channel or again if you already saw it first.